gdcorp-commerce/postman-runner/README.md

-# postman-runner
+# Postman Tools

-A module to run a [POSTMAN](https://www.getpostman.com/) collections.
+A module to work with [POSTMAN](https://www.getpostman.com/) collections.

+[TestRail](https://www.gurock.com/testrail/) test case sync integration was added as of version 3.x.x.

 # Command-Line Runner

+## Postman Runner

 To run a POSTMAN collection: